Apprentice FAQs

 CAN YOU BE TOO OLD FOR AN APPRENTICESHIP?

 There is no maximum age for an apprenticeship.
 Anyone aged 16 and over can be enrolled on an apprenticeship, including school leavers, career changers, and people looking to develop their skills as part of their current job.
-47% of apprenticeships started in 2019/20 were by people aged 25 and over.

-CAN UNIVERSITY GRADUATES DO AN APPRENTICESHIP?
+CAN UNIVERSITY GRADUATES COMPLETE AN APPRENTICESHIP?

 I'M FROM OVERSEAS, CAN I START AN APPRENTICESHIP IN THE UK?